MicrosoftDocs/win32-pr.it-it/desktop-src/SysMon/systemmonitor-loadsettings.md

 ## <a name="remarks"></a>Commenti

-Per salvare i contatori correnti nel monitor di sistema in un file HTML, chiamare il metodo [**SystemMonitor.
-SaveAs**](systemmonitor-saveas.md) .
+Per salvare i contatori correnti in Monitoraggio di sistema in un file HTML, chiamare il [**metodo SystemMonitor.SaveAs.**](systemmonitor-saveas.md)

 ## <a name="requirements"></a>Requisiti